danny-andrews/thresh/README.md

 # thresh

-## Separate the wheat from the chaff in your static asset bundles
+## Separate the wheat from the chaff in your build files

 A CI integration for tracking file size changes across builds.
 Pluggable for different CI providers.
 (Currently plugins only exist for CircleCI.)

 ## What it Does

 At its core, thresh does two things:
-1. Outputs file sizes of assets targeted by your thresh config.
+1. Outputs file sizes of files targeted by your thresh config.
 (Where and how these are output depends on the `artifactStore` plugin you use.)
 1. If the current bulid is associated with an existing PR, posts a commit status.
-This status will be `success` if there are no assets which violate size thresholds defined in your thresh config, `failure` if there are assets which violate sizes thresholds, and `error` if any errors were encountered.
-The contents of this status will contain asset diffs if they could be calculated.
+This status will be `success` if there are no target files which violate size thresholds defined in your thresh config, `failure` if there are target files which violate sizes thresholds, and `error` if any errors were encountered.
+The contents of this status will contain target diffs if they could be calculated.

 <details>
-  <summary>Example asset-sizes.json:</summary>
+  <summary>Example target-sizes.json:</summary>

 ```json
 [